AndriyKozak/Identa/README.md

 **E2E Tests**
 - Cypress is needed to be installed.
-The tests are located in [E2E](E2E)
+The tests are located in [cypress](cypress)

 **Continuous Integration (CI)**